Menu

 Advantages:

-• Minimal land area requirements
+• Minimal land area needs

 • More stable ground temperatures